Language

 • Do you need to handle different rules by market, product, or risk level?

 The right vendor should fit that decision route.
 In low-risk cases, that may mean age estimation.
-In higher-risk cases, it may mean document verification, biometrics, liveness, and step-up logic.
-The point is to apply enough assurance to make the age decision defensible without breaking the user journey.
+In higher-risk cases, it may involve document verification, biometrics, liveness detection, and step-up logic.

 If your team already knows what it needs and wants to discuss specific document types, fraud risks, age thresholds, or deployment requirements, talk to Regula.
 We can help you assess fit based on your actual verification scenario.